fazland/FazlandElasticaBundle/Resources/doc/cookbook/attachments.md

 Mappings
 -----------------------------

-You can set up the FOSElasticaBundle to use attachments in the mappings.
+You can set up the FazlandElasticaBundle to use attachments in the mappings.
 An overview of the ElasticSearch attachment plugin can be viewed here - https://github.com/elastic/elasticsearch-mapper-attachments.
 Installation instructions can be found on the github page.
 If you want to highlight content from the document, then you will need to add `"store": true` AND `"term_vector":"with_positions_offsets"` to the attachment field.